 “Pinnacle Classical Academy offers more than an exemplary college preparatory education.
 PCA embodies a philosophy, a passion and a strongly held belief that the purpose of education is to teach a student to live by developing the mind to think, to understand, to integrate, to prove.
 He must be taught the essentials of the knowledge discovered in the past, and equipped to acquire further knowledge by his own effort.”

-The mission of the Classical Foundations Program (CFP) is to provide Pinnacle Classical Academy students, faculty, and community leaders with a deeper understanding of local history as well as the nation’s founding principles and their application to modern life through historical and economic works as a part of the school’s curriculum and through a series of academic events.
+The mission of the Classical Foundations Program (CFP) at Pinnacle Classical Academy is to provide students, faculty, and community leaders with a deeper understanding of local history as well as the nation’s founding principles and their application to modern life and society, through historical and economic works that are part of the school’s curriculum and through a series of academic events.
 The program is supported with private donations and is guided by an advisory board at the behest of Pinnacle Classical Academy’s Board of Directors.

-Students read the works contained in Henry Clark and Eric Allison’s economics anthology, Economic Morality, which includes portions of works by authors who directly influenced our nation’s founders (including Locke, Montesquieu, and Smith), earlier thinkers who inspired these authors, and later thinkers who are part of this tradition (including Bastiat, Rand, and Friedman).
+To the greatest extent possible, students read works from Henry Clark and Eric Allison’s economics anthology, Economic Morality, which includes texts by authors who directly influenced our nation’s founders, earlier thinkers who inspired these authors, and later thinkers who are part of this tradition.

 Founding Principles of the United States of America and North Carolina